5175 Somersville Road

 Over the years, vandalism has taken its toll on the cemetery, which the Park District is attempting to restore.
 If you have information concerning people buried here or the location of missing gravestones, please call the Black Diamond office at (510) 544-2750.

 Behold remnants of the past and peruse the wonders of the park in a building original to the coalfield.
-The Sidney Flat Visitor Center contains displays of photographs and artifacts from the 1800s and early 1900s.
+The Sydney Flat Visitor Center contains displays of photographs and artifacts from the 1800s and early 1900s.

 Admission is free.
 Parking fee is $5 per vehicle on weekends and holidays (Visa/Master Card, cash or check only).
-For more information, or to ask about visiting Sidney Flat Visitor Center during the week, please call (510) 544-2750.
+For more information, or to ask about visiting Sydney Flat Visitor Center during the week, please call (510) 544-2750.

 The Greathouse Visitor Center is located in an underground chamber excavated in the mid-1920s.
 View the workings of a 20th-century sand mine and learn about the lives of 19th-century coal and 20th-century sand miners.
 The center contains displays, photographs, and artifacts related to the park’s coal and sand mining eras.